bigmat18/Mindflayer/100. Notes/Laplacian Smooth.md

 with this method we limit the speed of the algorithms to the most dense part.

 ### Mean Curvature Flow
-We can use the cotangent weight in the diffusion flow process.
+We can use the [[Discrete Differential Operators#Cotangent formula|cotangent weight]] in the diffusion flow process.
 In this case we weight differently considering the different mean [[Surfaces Curvatures|curvature]].
 The Laplace beltrami-operator is:
 $$Hn(P) = \frac{1}{4A}\sum_i (\cot\alpha_i + \cot\beta_i)(Q_i - P)$$
 What happens is the vertex will be projected along the perpendicular of the plane built on the neighbor vertex.